vishnukumarbp/algorithmsjs/README.md

 ```

+### Multiple Pointers:
+Creating pointers or values that correspond to an index or position and move towards beginning, end or middle based on a certain conditions

 #### Problem - Multiple Pointers - averagePair
 Write a function called averagePair.
 Given a sorted array of integers and a target average, determine if there is a pair of values in the array where the average of the pair equals the target average.
 There may be more than one pair that matches the average target.